Generative Poetry: a Panel Discussion

 Friday, October 20

 This panel discussion will offer an introduction to generative poetry.
-Join Aaron Tucker and David Jhave Johnston in a conversation about the place of rules-based, algorithmic, and digital writing in their practices.
+Join Michelle Gay, Aaron Tucker and David Jhave Johnston in a conversation about the place of rules-based, algorithmic, and digital writing in their practices.
 Each artist will present one piece from their practice, and then participate in an open conversation about the many ways of writing poetry with rules.
-This event is free-- please RSVP to firstname.lastname@example.org.
+This event is free-- please RSVP to email@example.com.

-The panel will be followed by a short reception, and continued in David Jhave Johnston's workshop, From Dust to Deep Learning: an Introduction to Generative Poetry on the following day.
+The panel will be followed by a short reception, and continue in David Jhave Johnston's workshop, From Dust to Deep Learning: an Introduction to Generative Poetry on the following day.
 For more information, please visit the workshop page here.

 About the Panelists: